EgorZakharov97/EgorZakharov.github.io/README.md

 #### Step 1 - Download the theme
 * Download .zip containing the [theme](https://github.com/sproogen/modern-resume-theme/archive/gh-pages.zip)
-* Extract it to a new folder on your computer
+* Extract to a new folder on your computer

 #### Step 2 - Run the site locally
 The following operations are to be done using PowerShell